-Starting at age four in her hometown of Rochester, New York, Nancy studied piano, clarinet, drama and dance with private instructors, and later voice, at the Eastman School of Music.
-Over the course of over the course of an illustrious, five-decade career...... she has honed her trademark swing/bop take-no-prisoners, soulful swinging style in front of audiences across the U.S. and abroad, including concerts in Singapore, Switzerland, France, Turkey, Japan and a recent tour of Asia that included Hong Kong, Bangkok and Jakarta.
+Singer, songwriter, educator and impresario Nancy Kelly has always been drawn to the arts.
+From age four, in her hometown of Rochester, New York, Nancy first studied piano, which later led to clarinet, dramatic arts, dance and later voice - which was to be her calling - at the Eastman School of Music.
+Over the course of an illustrious, five-decade career, Kelly has honed her trademark swing/bop, take-no-prisoners, soulful, swinging style in front of audiences across the U.S. and abroad, including concerts in Singapore, Switzerland, France, Turkey, Japan, Hong Kong, Bangkok, and Jakarta.

-Nancy appears regularly in New York City, including performances at The Blue Note, Birdland, The Rainbow Room and Dizzy’s at JALC.
-She also works frequently in Los Angeles and Miami, as well as at countless jazz clubs, festivals, and symphony orchestra engagements across the country.
+Kelly appears regularly in New York City, at such hallowed venues as The Blue Note, Birdland, The Rainbow Room, and Dizzy’s at JALC.
+She also works frequently in Los Angeles and Miami, and at countless jazz clubs, festivals, and as part of symphony orchestra engagements across the country.

-Ms Kelly’s accomplishments and accolades are testament to the fact that a great jazz voice doesn’t happen overnight.
-More than any other instrument the voice gains its resonance and soulfulness from the life experiences of the body that surrounds it.
+Ms. Kelly’s many accomplishments and accolades are proof that a great voice doesn’t happen overnight.
+More than any other instrument, the voice gains its resonance and soulfulness from the body’s life experiences that surround it.
 To paraphrase Bird, “If you haven’t lived it, isn’t going to come out of your horn.”
-Nancy Kelly has lived it.
+And Nancy Kelly has lived it.

-She is, in every respect, “The Real Dea
+She is, in every respect, “The Real Deal.”